The Power Of Print

 VINAYA is a London-based research lab and design studio creating technology products that help you feel better.
 ALTRUIS is a collection of designer wearable technology by VINAYA that helps improve digital balance.
-The Bluetooth-enabled jewelry allows you to filter smartphone notifications and receive subtle vibrations whenever you wish to be notified.
+The Bluetooth-enabled jewellery allows you to filter smartphone notifications and receive subtle vibrations whenever you wish to be notified.
 ALTRUIS lets you customise which contacts, calls, messages and alerts deserve your attention via an iOs app.
 Distinguish ‘Profiles’, set ‘Secret Words’ and customise vibrations.
 Currently, the app supports text, email, WhatsApp, calendar and alarms.
 Manage stress by reducing smartphone dependence.
 Increase productivity by minimizing distractions.
 Practice presence by breaking bad digital habits.
 Stay connected, not distracted.
 We spoke to the founder of VINAYA, Kate Unsworth to find out how the brand began.

 What lead you to create VINAYA?